Chumphon Railway Station

 On the approach road to the Station are three old steam locomotives.
 One is a scale model of a steam locomotive (No. 9), with the larger two being decommissioned steam engines.

-With the limited number of trains passing through Chumphon often wondered why the marshaling yards are so large.
-After a bit of research found it was the down to when the Japanese occupied Thailand.
+Chumphon marshaling yards are rather large for a provincial town, which is not the terminus of the rail line.
+The marshaling yards had been expanded when the Japanese occupied Thailand.
 Chumphon station became an important engineering and supply base for a new railway across to Ranong.
 This railway line only operated for a short period being destroyed by Allied bombing.
-Further details can be found - Kra Isthmus Railway
+Full story can be found in a seperate blog - Kra Isthmus Railway

 Comments